 - Toaster-oven air fryers: They’re larger and more expensive, but also fit more food and do more than air fry, such as roasting, convection baking and toasting.
 “If you have a larger family to cook for, the convection oven–style air fryer will probably be a better fit for you, as you won’t have to cook in batches,” Bustard notes.

-- Air-fryer combos: You’ll also see other appliances coming up on the market with built-in air fryer add-ons like the Ninja Foodi Pressure Cooker and Air Fryer or the Instant Pot Duo Crisp Plus Air Fryer that comes with an air fryer lid.
-Even outdoor grills and griddles like the Blackstone 36” Griddle with Air Fryer now come with air-frying functionality!
+- Air-fryer combos: You’ll also see other appliances coming up on the market with built-in air fryer add-ons like the Ninja Foodi Pressure Cooker and Air Fryer or the Instant Pot Duo Crisp Plus Air Fryer.
+Even indoor and outdoor grills like the Ninja Foodi Smart XL Grill with Air Fryer now come with air-frying functionality!

 4Is the food cooked in an air fryer healthy?